North Park Primary School

 • As age appropriate pupils learn about parliament, role of MPs and councillors

-• Find out about laws and how they have changed, e.g. Suggragettes, etc; learn about law related to equalities
+• Find out about laws and how they have changed, e.g. Y6 learn about the Suffragettes in Y6 and find out about law related to equalities

-• Learn about the importance of school rules and the difference between these and laws; school holds a PSHCE week where rules and laws are explored in
+• Learn about the importance of school rules and the difference between these and laws; in PSHCE rules and laws are explored in

 depth.